FrietzeLabUVM/TAP/README.md

 The pipeline submits several SLURM jobs for every sample specified.

 It's a good idea to check on your submission periodically.
 This command will show your current jobs `squeue -u $(basename ~)`.
 If you have jobs showing up in the NODELIST(REASON) column with (DependencyNeverSatisfied), something has gone wrong.
 You'll need to `scancel` those jobs and go through the logs in the output folder to figure out what has gone wrong.

+Files will appear in the output location as jobs finish.
+When all jobs for a sample finish successfully, a \*.complete file gets written.
+This \*.complete file will prevent the pipeline from running again for that same sample.
+Therefore you can add files to the same configuration file later and resubmit without wasting time reprocessing the same data again.
+Or resubmit in case some samples processing OK and other do not.
+If you do want to replace a sample, for example if you have done more sequencing or made an error, you will have to manually delete this \*.complete file.